t-mart/ispee/README.md

 service in the [docker-compose.yml](docker-compose.yml) file.
 See
 <https://docs.victoriametrics.com/?highlight=retention#retention> for more details.

-## Backing Up and Restoring Metrics
+## Backing Up and Restoring Metrics Data

 - To backup metrics, run `make backup-metrics` and a new file `metrics.tar.gz` will be created in the project root directory.